tfari/scales/README.md

 # scales
  Display, listen, and manage a set of musical scales.
+(On Linux/OSx you need the `sox` package in order to be able to listen to scales.)

 ***scales*** understands flats, as {KEY}**B**, ex: ***BB*** (B flat), ***GB*** (G flat).